Code-Institute-Submissions/pawoods-project2/README.md

    - Fixed by identifying that the id had been set twice on the first card of each pair instead of an id and a value. `pair1.id` changed to `pair1.value`.

-4. Bug found when `renderCards` function was called, it would add a new set of cards to the inner HTML of the cards board, not relacing the previous set.
+4. Bug found when `renderCards` function was called, it would add a new set of cards to the inner HTML of the cards board, not replacing the previous set.

    - Fixed by adding a clearing line of code within `clearGame` function to set innerHTML to and empty string.